-In which industries do you think we will see the most rapid change in the next 5 years?
+Which industries will see the most change in the next 5 years?

 We definitely need a lot of changes in health care and medicine, especially with regards to the administration and legalities.
 A lot of my friends who are in medicine and law are quite unhappy, so there seem to be many unsolved problems that entrepreneurs could tackle.